ROS-Aerial/aerial_robotic_landscape/docs/education_and_tutorial.md

 This section explains some of the recourses in more detail.

 ### Books
-There is this important resource which is the book titled **‘Small Unmanned Aircraft: Theory and Practice.’** This book has been written by Randy Beard and Tim McLain of Brigham Young University, and it covers everything from the absolute basics of coordinate frames and quadrotor dynamics to path planning and cameras.
+There is this important resource which is the book titled **‘Small Unmanned Aircraft: Theory and Practice.
+(2012)’** This book has been written by Randy Beard and Tim McLain of Brigham Young University, and it covers everything from the absolute basics of coordinate frames and quadrotor dynamics to path planning and cameras.
 It is a must-read for anybody starting in UAVs and Aerial robotics.

 The physical book can be found here: <http://press.princeton.edu/titles/9632.html>